SFULibrary/islandora_doi_framework/modules/islandora_doi_framework_sample_mint/README.md

 ## Overview

-Submodule of the Islandora DOI Framework that mints sample/test DOIs.
+Submodule of the Islandora DOI Framework that mints sample/test DOIs using the fake prefix "10.99999/".
 The purpose of this module is to provide a source of DOIs while developing or testing a "persisting" module.
 It should only be enabled during development and testing.

 ## Requirements